-Today, after careful restoration work, the house is open to the public and entry is included in a joint ticket with Skara Brae, which is just a 200m walk away.
+Today, after careful restoration work, the house is open to the public.
 Skaill House has been accredited by Visit Scotland as a four star visitor attraction.
 There are many rooms to explore and stories to uncover.
 Visitors can experience a family home as it was in the 1950s, and discover the items collected by the family since the 17th Century.
 Neolithic and Iron Age finds, Captain Cooks’s dinner service, the Bishop’s bed , and Stanley Cursiter paintings are a few of the many fascinating items on exhibition here.

-Children are very welcome here at Skaill House, and can join in our much loved Viking hunt and children’s quiz, as they explore the rooms of the house.
+Children are very welcome here at Skaill House, and can join in our much loved “A Tail of Skaill”, as they explore the rooms of the house.
 The house abounds with ghost stories to capture their imagination during their visit.